-Free Google Analytics Heatmap Tools in 2025
+Free Google Analytics 4 Heatmap Tool in 2026

 Looking for a heatmap that works with Google Analytics?
 Google's own Page Analytics extension was deprecated in 2017 and doesn't work with GA4.
 Here's how to add click visualization to your existing GA setup.

-Updated: December 2025 | Reading time: 6 minutes
+Updated: April 2026 | Reading time: 14 minutes

 ⚠️ The Problem: GA4 Has No Native Heatmaps